-The Syrian civil war has forced over 12 million Syrians to flee their homeland.
+The Syrian civil war has forced around 6 million people to flee the country and more than 13 million people to flee their homes within Syria.
 Though Europe has not seen the same kind of influx, backlash against immigration has led to the rise of nationalist parties in several countries.
-The US clearly has both a moral responsibility and a vested interest in ensuring a coherent and effective response to the refugee crisis.
+The US clearly has both a moral responsibility and a vested interest in ensuring a coherent and effective response to the Syrian refugee crisis.

 The US contribution to any refugee resettlement plan will be relatively small compared to that of its European and Middle Eastern allies (even, despite some reports, the Saudis).
 But even allowing a token number of Syrian refugees to settle in the US would be a measure of good faith in convincing world leaders that the US is doing its part in responding to the crisis.

-Just as previous generations of immigrants from around the world have helped the US become an economic superpower, the contributions made by Syrian immigrants will strengthen the America of the 21st century.
+Just as previous generations of immigrants from around the world have helped the US become an economic superpower, the contributions made by Syrian immigrants could also strengthen the America of the 21st century.

-Bottom line: America’s response to the Syrian refugee crisis evokes questions of American ideals, security, and the country’s place in the world.
+The Bottom Line: America’s response to the Syrian refugee crisis evokes questions of American ideals, security, and the country’s place in the world.
 With the Syrian civil war showing no sign of ending any time soon, should the President stand by his restrictions on Syrian refugees, or should he allow more into the US after intensive vetting?
+What do you think?